 In quick succession in June 2020 Nike, Target, and Best Buy made Juneteenth an official company holiday.
-We at Kazoo were proud to join them — and you should, too.
+We at Kazoo were proud to join them last year — and you should, too!

 We wanted to share a bit more about Juneteenth, why we made it a company holiday at Kazoo, and the power your company holiday calendar has to create a truly inclusive culture.